manorrock/oyena/README.md

 See [Code of Conduct](CODE_OF_CONDUCT.md)

-## What is passive mode
+## What is passive mode?

 A project can go into passive mode for either of two reasons.
 Either the project is feature complete and no active development is needed.
 Or the project is no longer considered a priority.
 Whatever the reason the end result is the same.

-So keep in mind this means:
+So keep in mind, this means:

 1. No more scheduled monthly releases.
 2. If a bug is filed it is addressed on a best effort basis.